john-mcgurk/IntelliJ-Custom-Comments-Plugin/README.md

 # Development History

-Prototype #1 - A coding solution for a plugin to allow IntelliJ users to search selected text in Google.
+__Prototype #1__ _(17.11.20)_ - A coding solution for a plugin to allow IntelliJ users to search selected text in Google.

-Prototype #2 (21.11.20) - Comment refactoring tool that recognizes comments and prints to command line.
+__Prototype #2__ _(21.11.20)_ - Comment refactoring tool that recognizes comments and prints to command line.

-Final Prototype - 'Read Comments' scans current class and suggests comments to improve readability.
+__Final Prototype__ _(30.11.20)_ - 'Read Comments' scans current class and suggests comments to improve readability.
 'Generate new Comments' will add the approved comments into the class.
 'Write Documentation' will generate txt files that could feasibly be used in a GitWiki for an entire codebase.

 # Future Propositions